Hi all! Good heavens, we're learning a lot! As a reminder, parents attend next week, and

 tuition is due.

 We learned the LH yellow chord this week, so go ahead and put the yellow stickers on your keyboard.
-I sent them home in the kiddos' bags.
-The will move
+They will move both

-both members of their "3-5 team" down a note.
+members of their "3-5 team" down a note.
 The yellow chord is played with 5-3-1.
-(Don't forget to check fingering for your child as they play - we
+(Don't forget to check fingering for your child as they play - we don't

 C Position & Middle C Position